What Online Qualitative Method to Choose?

 Do you need to meet all respondents at the same time, or let people make their submissions at their convenience?

 The first case guarantees intense participant interaction; the second gives you more flexibility for respondents and a chance to spend more time thinking about each topic.
-Sometimes people need some time frame to complete their assigned task (make photo, purchase, try something, etc.).
+Sometimes people need some time frame to complete their assigned task (make a photo, purchase, try something, etc.).

 Number of respondents